abhi3700/eosio_dci_contracts/README.md

-# DCI Contracts
+# DCI ICO Contracts
-Suite of contracts for ICO on EOSIO Blockchain in 3 phases - A, B, C
+Suite of contracts for ICO funding on EOSIO Blockchain in 3 phases - A, B, C.

 ## Contracts
 ### [Token](./dcitoken)